VODAN-Development/.github/profile/README.md

 ## FAIR Data Application
 Here is an overview of the application for humanitarian data structuring, sovereignty and sharing; made by the DSIP 2025/2026 FieldLabs.
 The application was realised in January 2026.
 There are 8 separate projects as part of the application that are each listed below.

+For our training manual on implementing architectures and resources that support FAIR sensitive data stewardship, go [here]([url](https://www.eepa.be//wp-content/uploads/2026/06/A-guide-to-FAIR-data-stewardship-for-health-and-humanitarian-applications_June-2026.pdf)).

 Click the link to their respective repositories for more information.

 <img width="1920" height="1080" alt="Introduction FDA January 2026" src="https://github.com/user-attachments/assets/69b6a017-88b2-4fd8-ae0c-6068b5d174b9" />